InnoFail/processing/p5js/readme.md

 # Simple And Elegent UI
 ***UI library*** is simple to learn and easy to use and yet a very powerful library in terms of making 2D ui.
 It is applicable to p5.js library and can be used to make 2d-ui for games either 2d or 3d games .
 I has provided some beautiful themes in help.js file , simply include it into your html file and you are good to go.
-Fortunately , it supports all the rotations and translations, but after rotations the point_in algorithm doesnot work on ui childs(created by copy()), that is, clicked , hovered, focused functions stops working for rotated ui's child only works on parent.
+Fortunately , it supports all the rotations and translations, but after rotations the point_in algorithm doesnot work on ui childs(created by copy()), that is, clicked , hovered, focused functions stops working for rotated ui's child only works on parent, even if the rotations are applied on any child.
 But all rotations and translations can be used for decorations.

 ### ***Topics***
 - Constructors